Krausjm7/Kraus-Project-for-NVIDIA_Dev_LlamaIndex2024_ContestSubmission/README.md

 # System Engineering Architecture and Procedure

 Please ensure you see "Conda_List_Kraus_Project" to ensure these specific library packages and their version are installed in your clean environment
+A docker container must be created for the Qdrant Vector Database.
+Please change name within the code to your specified name.
 Try executing code and pip install other libraries as needed for all required imports

 Upon Execution of Code in the Gradio Interface: